 It's no secret that green tea is chock full of health benefits.
 Consumed for centuries in China, India and Japan as a healthy elixir and used in traditional Chinese medicine, green tea has shown potential to control or prevent diabetes, aid weight loss and help you live longer.

 As with most teas, proper brewing techniques ensure not only the maximum health benefits, but also the fullest flavor profiles.
 While green tea is a popular and fairly simple tea to brew, there are a few things to keep in mind when brewing your own.
 Read on for more about this true tea and the proper brewing techniques for your next cup of green tea.

-Green tea is a true tea like black tea and white tea, which means it is made using the leaves and stems of the Camellia sinensis plant.
+Green tea one of the five types of tea known as a true tea.
+This type of tea includes other teas like black tea, oolong tea, and white tea, which means it is made using the leaves and stems of the Camellia sinensis plant.
 The difference between the true teas is a direct result of the fermentation and oxidation processes.

 Tea leaves for green tea are harvested from the plant and then immediately pan fired or steamed to prevent oxidation, which can alter the flavor profile.
 After steaming, green tea leaves are cooled and dried in a multi-step process.

 Brewed green tea should be green, light tan or yellow in color when brewed.
 Pan fired leaves result in a grassy and toasted flavor while steamed leaves taste more vegetal and have hints of seaweed and sweetness.
 When brewed properly, green tea should have a light color and minor astringent flavoring.
 Loose leaf green tea has a full flavor that can become harsher when brewed with longer steeping times.